 The Bribery Act 2010, The English Are Coming

-There are very few moments in the law when you are truly flabbergasted, last week I was struck sideways by one of them when attending the conference on Expanding Worldwide Corruption Standards, which featured many of the leading lights who were familiar from my time litigating white collar crime in the UK.
+There are very few moments in the law when you are truly flabbergasted, last week I was struck sideways by one of them when attending the conference on Expanding Worldwide Corruption Standards, which featured many of the leading lights who were familiar from my time litigating white-collar crime in the UK.

-When drafters of UK legislation start speaking of ‘the need for a worldwide cohesive attack on corruption committed nearly exclusively by multinationals and their executives’, the world better take heed.
+When drafters of UK legislation start speaking of ‘the need for a worldwide cohesive attack on corruption committed nearly exclusively by multinationals and their executives, the world better take heed.
 The US lawyers, used to dealing with the DOJ sat idly by and made trite comments on the brevity of the Bribery Act and how attractive it looks.
-Reading the materials provided, as somebody who spent a decade litigating crime at the highest levels in the UK, I was aghast at the lack of definition, winced at the broad scope of extraterritoriality and paled at the impact that this piece of legislation could do in the wrong hands.
+Reading the materials provided, as somebody who spent a decade litigating crime at the highest levels in the UK, I was aghast at the lack of definition, winced at the broad scope of extraterritoriality, and paled at the impact that this piece of legislation could do in the wrong hands.

 While I sat there, listening to magic circle lawyers, who might be very well informed on corporate procedures and internal investigations, their comments betrayed them as lawyers who they have never truly witnessed how loosely drafted legislation can take on a life of its own before the courts.
-For example, in the Bribery Act certain terms were specifically designed to be interpreted as case law develops such as “financial or other advantage.”
+For example, in the Bribery Act, certain terms were specifically designed to be interpreted as case law develops such as “financial or another advantage.”

 What does this mean to the target of an investigation?
 A test prosecution will be a necessary step for the prosecuting authorities to learn how far they can go or stretch an interpretation.
 I could not understand why the room in New York was not more worried as the Act could have swingeing effects for any multinational that touches British shores, from hedge funds all the way across to the agriculturalist.
 Corporations and partnerships, and, more importantly, their directors and officers are exposed to criminal prosecution in the UK if any of part of their company or a subsidiary does partial business in the UK.